 all mail to

 martin-ueding.de is delivered to my inbox.
-This opens up to
+This opens up to junk

-such drive-by events every now and then.
+drive-by events every now and then.
 To get around this I have a couple of

-neither a special mailbox nor starts with the prefix.
+that is neither a special mailbox nor starts with the prefix.

 In the mail client one cannot simply reply to these mails, the sending address will always be the main one of your account.
 In some programs one can add additional identities, but this is a tad more work.
 This means that I cannot just click reply for some services unless I have the proper sending address set up.

 store.example right away, I would use something like